On the Garden of Eden theorem for B-free subshifts: Introduction

+Subsequently, the paper discusses extensions beyond the Erdös case.
+One extension is motivated by the well-known observation that, in the Erdös case, the $\mathscr{B}$-free subshift $(X_\eta,S)$ coincides with the so-called $\mathscr{B}$-admissible subshift $(X_\mathscr{B},S)$, which is arithmetic in nature and explained in Section~\ref{s:initial}.
+In that sense the Erdös case is ``very arithmetic'' from a dynamical point of view.
+Theorem~\ref{t:GoEforBehrend} below states the GoE theorem and the extension of Mentzen's theorem for the setting $X_\eta=X_\mathscr{B}$, which reduces to Theorem~\ref{t:main} in the Erdös setting.

+In general (remembering that $\mathscr{B}\neq\{1\}$), the condition $X_\eta=X_\mathscr{B}$ implies that $\mathscr{B}$ is infinite and coprime \cite{Ka-Le}.
+In that setting, a positive topological entropy of the $\mathscr{B}$-free subshift is equivalent to $\mathscr{B}$ being thin \cite{Ab-Le-Ru}.
+Hence positive topological entropy characterises the Erd\"os case in that setting.
+The case of zero topological entropy corresponds to the coprime \textit{Behrend} case, i.e., to the $\mathscr{B}$-free sets of density zero where $\mathscr{B}$ is coprime.
+Examples of the latter type are discussed in \cite{Ka-Le}.

+The above setting is subsumed by the class of hereditary $\mathscr{B}$-free subshifts.
+Using arithmetic arguments, we extend Mentzen's theorem to general hereditary $\mathscr{B}$-free subshifts in Theorem~\ref{t1}, which contains \cite[Thm.~4.1]{Ke-2020} as a special case.
+Concerning GoE properties, we can prove the Myhill property if the subshift has a unique measure of maximal entropy of full topological support, see Proposition~\ref{t:goe1}.
+(In fact the Myhill property holds for an arbitrary hereditary subshift of the latter form.)
+We can prove the Moore property under a certain non-degeneracy assumption on the CA, see Lemma~\ref{l:NotAllZeroMoore}.

+Let us restrict to hereditary $\mathscr{B}$-free subshifts where $\mathscr{B}$ is taut, see Section~\ref{sec:taut} below for a definition.
+By \cite[Thm.~3]{Ke}, heredity is equivalent to proximality in the taut case.
+As thin implies taut, this also generalises the Erdös case.
+Here, the situation is more transparent, as the first two assertions of Theorem~\ref{t:main} hold and we can characterise the surjectivity in several ways, see Theorem~\ref{Thm:tautprox}.
+An example (which is not Erd\"os) in that class is given by the deficient integers, compare \cite[Sec.~11]{Dy-Ka-Ku-Le}.

-Using arithmetic arguments, we can extend Mentzen's theorem from the Erdös case to general hereditary $\mathscr{B}$-free shifts.
-Our result contains \cite[Thm.~4.1]{Ke-2020} as a special case.
-In the general proximal case the situation seems more subtle.
-We can reduce the analysis of the automorphism group to that of an auxiliary hereditary subsystem, which is also a $\mathscr{B}'$-subshift, without changing the density.
-Recalling that $\mathscr{B}$ is Behrend if the density of $\mathscr{B}$-free integers is zero, it seems appropriate to call this reduction the ``relative Behrend'' case.
-Behrend $\mathscr{B}$-free subshifts are proximal and have zero entropy, and these two properties fully characterize the Behrend case.
+We finally discuss the general proximal case, i.e., $\mathscr{B}$ contains an infinite coprime set \cite[Thm.~B]{Dy-Ka-Ku-Le}.
+This case contains all Behrend $\mathscr{B}$-free subshifts, which are characterised by being proximal and having zero entropy.
+In fact, we can reduce the analysis of the automorphism group to that of a naturally associated \textit{hereditary} subsystem, which is a taut $\mathscr{B}'$-subshift, without changing the density.
+Recalling that $\mathscr{B}$ is Behrend if the density of $\mathscr{B}$-free integers is zero, it seems appropriate to call this reduction the \textit{relative Behrend} case.

-From a dynamical point of view, the Erdös case is ``very arithmetic'' in the sense that the $\mathscr{B}$-free subshift coincides with the so-called $\mathscr{B}$-admissible subshift, compare Section~\ref{s:initial}.
-In the general proximal case, we might not have such a coincidence (an example is given by the deficient integers).
-In fact, if the subshift has positive topological entropy, then the above coincidence characterizes the Erd\"os case.
-Indeed, as shown in \cite{Ka-Le}, the coincidence implies that $\mathscr{B}$ is coprime and, in the coprime case, the entropy is positive if and only if $\mathscr{B}$ is thin \cite{Ab-Le-Ru}.
-Moreover, there are primitive Behrend sets for which we do have coincidence \cite{Ka-Le}.